FREQUENTLY ASKED QUESTIONS:

-You can start asking students to vote for you and distributing materials from 10am on Monday 11th November 2019 until 1pm on Monday 18th November 2019.
+You can start asking students to vote for you and campaigning from 1pm on Monday 9th November 2020 until 1pm on Monday 16th November 2020.
 Any campaigning before this time is against the elections rules and could result in sanctions on your campaign or even disqualification from the elections.
 This is to ensure that every candidate has equal and fair campaign times.
 If you have any questions or doubts, email firstname.lastname@example.org.

 DO I GET TRAINING?